 Wine collars are also known as drip collars and come in all shapes and sizes.

-Modern day wine collars are normally plastic or come in the form of a silver ring with a red or black felt lining.
+Wine collars are normally plastic or come in the form of a silver ring with a red or black felt lining.

-This process helps take away the harshness sometimes found in wine.
+This action helps take away the harshness sometimes found in wine.

 Decanters are most commonly used with red wines, but some stronger flavored rose and white wines can also benefit from being poured into a decanter.

-While you may have switched to screw top bottles that are available in supermarkets, traditional wines still have corks.
+While you may have switched to screw-top bottles that are available in supermarkets, traditional wines still have corks.